zeling595/tp/docs/UserGuide.md

 * Archives booking with the specified `BOOKING_ID`.
 * The `BOOKING_ID` refers to the unique identifier of the booking.
-* The `BOOKING_ID` must be a valid, active booking Id in the BookingBook.
+* The `BOOKING_ID` must be a valid booking ID of an unarchived booking in the BookingBook.

 Example:
 * `archiveBooking bid/42` archives booking with the valid booking ID of `42`.

+#### Unarchiving a booking: `unarchiveBooking`

+Unarchives an already archived booking (undos the previous command).

+Format: `unarchiveBooking bid/BOOKING_ID`

+* Unarchives booking with the specified `BOOKING_ID`.
+* The `BOOKING_ID` refers to the unique identifier of the booking.
+* The `BOOKING_ID` must be a valid booking ID of an archived booking in the BookingBook.

+Example:
+* `unarchiveBooking bid/42` unarchives booking with the valid booking ID of `42`.

 ### Extension Features